Mega Man Soccer: Reception

 Mega Man Soccer has met with an overall mediocre critical reception from major gaming publications due to its play control.
 GamePro found that, aside from the special shots, the game featured sluggish controls, slowdown, and repetitive computer AI.
 Game Players made similar comments regarding sluggish control and slowdown when too many sprites cover the screen, while Nintendo Power cited poor play control "uncharacteristic of Capcom games".
 Local newspaper columnists gave the game more positive reviews, such Michael Pflughoeft of The Milwaukee Journal, who felt the game was very easy to play and that the special attacks would be appealing to younger players.

 More contemporary retrospectives on the Mega Man series showed mixed opinions on Mega Man Soccer.
 GamePro ranked the game at number four on its "10 Weirdest Sports Games Ever".
 The list compared it to sports games in the Mario series, stating that the latter makes more sense in having only one of each character, unlike Mega Man Soccer, which can have multiple copies of characters on the field at one time.
 Bill Barnwell of IGN also mentioned a similarity to the Mario series, but mentioned that the lack of excellent gameplay in Mega Man Soccer causes it to be "one of the worst soccer games you'll ever play".
-1UP.com's Jeremy Parish contrarily recommended the game, calling it "nonsensical, sure, but awfully fun."
+1UP.coms Jeremy Parish contrarily recommended the game, calling it "nonsensical, sure, but awfully fun."
 GameSpot editors Christian Nutt and Justin Speer summarized, "Not particularly good or particularly successful, this is a bargain bin curiosity that is an example of weird directions in which to take your mascot."
 Brett Elston of GamesRadar found it entertaining to dismantle opponent robots using the special attacks.
 In 2018, Complex rated Mega Man Soccer 61st in their "The Best Super Nintendo Games of All Time".
 They felt the game was amazing because of its chaotic gameplay concluding: "Total win on this one, Capcom, total win."